-The Constabulary has a Community Engagement and Involvement Strategy, which is reported through its Operations Board.
+The Constabulary has a Community Engagement and Consultation Strategy, which is reported through the Local Policing and Specialist Capabilities Gold Board.
 This includes a consultation action plan, which co-ordinates all on-going consultation activities and is reviewed and refreshed on an annual basis to continually improve consultation arrangements.

-The Constabulary engages with local communities through the work of its Neighbourhood Policing Teams, operating Engagement Plans, which use a range of methods that are specific to urban and rural community needs.
-The plans ensure that community priorities, concerns and areas for improvement are identified and dealt with.
-This includes:
+The Constabulary engages with local communities through the work of its Neighbourhood Policing Teams, operating Engagement Plans, which use a range of methods that are specific to urban and rural